Looking for a fun challenge this summer? Interested in education and working with urban youth?

 During training, we will develop weekly schedules and confirm that each mentor knows what times s/he is working.
 Mentors will have the opportunity, as we rotate through the weeks, to attend various classes and programs with their mentees and to participate in evening activities.
 Each mentor will have tickets to the Shakespeare Theatre of NJ performance one week.

 What is the compensation for mentors?

-Free housing and board, as well as a $1,600 stipend for the 3-4 and a half week program.
+Free housing and board, as well as a $1,600 stipend for the 5 week program (1 week of training).

 When is Summer College?

 Early July through the first week of August.
-Mentor training usually begins the first week in July.
+Mentor training begins June 29th.

 What are the qualifications for mentors?